helloblock/helloblock-app/tutorials/wallet.md

 We will walk through step by step how this works.
 Here's a useful checklist

  - Ensure you have the private keys.
- - Get unspent outputs (UTXO) for the keys
+ - Get unspent outputs (UTXO) for addresses you want to send money from.
  - Determine the right transaction value (amount + fee)
  - Add all necessary inputs (UTXO)
  - All all desired outputs